The Runaway Pony

 The sign struck several of the cars as the panicked horse, eyes wild, raced on through.
 I yelled a warning to Art who managed to jump back into the car through his open door just in time to escape getting trampled.
 At the same time, I jumped onto the trunk of his car which I then rolled off and down the bank, escaping injury myself.

-The damage to Art’s car was minor, however some of the other vehicle owners were not so lucky as the sign gauged dents and deep scratches in their vehicles.
+The damage to Art’s car was minor, however some of the other vehicle owners were not so lucky as the sign left dents and deep scratches on their vehicles.

-Of the many adventures I’ve had while fishing, nearly getting trampled by a runaway horse with a metal sign swinging from side to side is one of the strangest.
+Of the many adventures I’ve had while fishing, nearly getting trampled by a runaway horse is one of the strangest.

 You are welcome to share Joe’s stories, in their entirety, showing Joe or his guest writer, when applicable, as the author.
 Copyright protected © Joe Campolo Jr